tanmay-pro/SimpleRA/README.md

 EXPORT <table_name>
 ```

-- All changes made and new tables created, exist only within the system and will be deleted once execution ends (temp file)
+- All changes made and new tables created exist only within the system and are deleted once execution ends (temp file)
-- To keep changes made (RENAME and new tables), you have to export the table (data)
+- To keep changes made (RENAME and new tables), the table needs to be exported (data)

 Run: `EXPORT B`